 The graph above shows the total early turns through the El Segundo gate including reasons.

-15
+17

 EARLY TURNS THIS MONTH

-99.89%
+99.93%

 COMPLIANT WITH POLICY

 EARLY TURNS SOUTH - HYPERION GATE

 The graph above shows the total early turns through the Hyperion gate (over Hyperion Treatment Plant).

+43

-41EARLY TURNS THIS MONTH
+EARLY TURNS THIS MONTH

-99.69%
+99.81%

 COMPLIANT WITH POLICY

 WHAT IS CAUSING THE CHANGE IN EARLY TURNS?

-Specific to this month, the number of early turns is slightly lower compared to the previous month and is likely due to fewer aircraft operations at LAX this month.
+Overall, occurrences of early turns since December 2024 have remained lower than the typical monthly average due to the use of new STHBY and KYLOW departure procedures.